 Today Soldner takes care of the devices of the ultrasound museum of the Deutsche Gesellschaft für Ultraschall in der Medizin (DEGUM) in Dresden and repairs the apparatus personally and keeps them in constantly functioning conditions.
 His efforts determined not only the developments at Siemens AG, but also the development of medical ultrasonics in general.

-Read also a history of the development of ultrasonography at Siemens, Germany.
+Read also a History of the development of ultrasonography, EFSUMB newsletters.

 * Text and Images courtesy of and copyrighted DEGUM